BowerH/BowerH/README.md

 ---

-### 🧑‍💻 About Me
+### 🧬 About Me

-- 🔭 I’m currently working on: Making cool tools and apps that solve real problems
+- 🔭 I’m currently working on: Bioinformatics pipelines, data visualization, and tool development for biological research
-- 🌱 I’m learning: New tech stacks and automation
+- 🌱 I’m diving deeper into: Genomics, sequence analysis, and machine learning in life sciences
-- 💬 Ask me about: Python, JavaScript, or building efficient workflows
+- 💬 Ask me about: Python, Linux, or building automated workflows
-- ⚡ Fun fact: I drink my coffee with code ☕💻

 ---